mashkite/lwjgltest/README.md

-# lwjgltest
+# LWJGLtest

 ## Attention
-When you run this app at first, please write below sentences in VM paramete.
+When you run this app at first, please write below sentences in VM paramete
 __-Djava.library.path=natives__

-###comment
+##comment
 sharing between Windows and Mac
-+creat maven project
+1.creat maven project
-+git init and pull
+2.git init and pull
-+project reflesh
+3.project reflesh
-+we can!
+4.we can!